noamteyssier/idea/README.md

 of terms and genes as an interactive force-directed graph.

-This uses [`pyvis`](https://pyvis.readthedocs.io/en/latest/tutorial.html) as the force-directed graph backend.

-This uses [`ggetrs`](https://noamteyssier.github.io/ggetrs) to perform the gene set enrichment using `Enrichr`'s API.
+This uses [`pyvis`](https://pyvis.readthedocs.io/en/latest/tutorial.html) as the force-directed graph backend and [`ggetrs`](https://noamteyssier.github.io/ggetrs) to perform the gene set enrichment using `Enrichr`'s API.

 ## Installation